 Comfort comes first when choosing an electric guitar.
 This is because some electric guitars are not easy to play in certain positions.
 For example, the Gibson Flying V is uncomfortable to play while seated.
 Some of the different body types are the solid body guitars, guitars with hollow and semi-hollow bodies and electric guitars with chambered bodies.
 The solid body guitars are the most common, and they do not have a sound chamber, thus increasing their efficiency over the other types of guitars.

 There are different types of wood used when making a guitar.
 The wood used has a vital effect on the sound the guitar produces.
 Poplar, mahogany and maple are the most commonly used types of wood on guitars.
 Other types of wood used are alder and ash.
 Mahogany produces a warm tone when played while the maple has a penetrating sound.
 Good quality wood will, therefore, produce high-quality sound.

 3) Study the hardware parts of the guitar

-Manufacturers tend to cut on costs by using cheap hardware on guitars.
-When selecting an electric guitar, checking the volume knobs, pick-ups, tone knobs and output jacks is crucial in ensuring the purchase of a quality guitar.
+Manufacturers tend to cut costs by using cheap hardware on guitars.
+When selecting an electric guitar, checking the volume knobs, pick-ups, tone knobs, and output jacks are crucial in ensuring the purchase of a quality guitar.
+Enquire if they provide the guitar picks, and if they don’t, you can get custom guitar picks that have your name or photo.
 Second-hand guitars are likely to have hardware problems.
 Therefore, it is best to check before purchase.